Ladvien/ladvien.github.io/_posts/1900-01-10-deep-learning-natural-language-processing-toxic-comment-detector.md

 In our case, the `input` will be the vocabulary size and `input_length` is the number of words in a sequence, which should be `MAX_SEQUENCE_LENGTH`.
 This is also why we padded comments shorter than `MAX_SEQUENCE_LENGTH`, as the embedding layer will expect a consistent size.

 Next, the `embedding_layers` needs to know the dimensions of the output.
 The output is going to be a word-embedding vector, which _should_ be the same size as the word embeddings loaded from the [gensim](https://radimrehurek.com/gensim/) library.
-We defined this size with the `EMBEDDING_DIM` constant.
+We defined this size with the `EMBEDDING_DIM` variable.

 Let's recap: